The sovereignty of Switzerland

 The Holy Roman Empire from around 1530 extended over territories which today cover more than ten sovereign states (Holland, Belgium, Luxembourg, Liechtenstein, Austria, France (Lotharingen, Franche-Comté, (High) Savoy, Elzass), Germany, Czech Republic, Slovenia and territories in Croatia and Poland).

 Spain, Hungary, Sicily, and Sardinia were linked in a personal union.
-The Habsburg dynasty delivered 1438-1806 almost without exception the emperors.
-This Empire and the emperors together with the Pope also embodied the Latin Christianitas.
+The Habsburg dynasty delivered 1438-1806, almost without exception the emperors.
+This Empire, its emperors and the Pope also embodied the Latin Christianitas.

 The (different) local laws and customs were often decisive.
 Political or legal unity did not exist.
 Three factors are important in this respect.